 Plus, music can be a way to entertain and connect with someone with dementia when our words are not understood.
 This can be a source of joy when we may feel forgotten or lost to the person we love.

-How music helps stroke survivors
+How music can help stroke survivors

 Studies have found that listening to music for just a couple of hours per day could help stroke survivors improve their memory.
 It’s thought that listening to songs can encourage neuro-plasticity, where the brain ‘rewires’ broken neural pathways.